 Royal Assent took place on 27 April.
 Royal Assent is the monarch's agreement to make the bill into an Act of Parliament (law) and is a formality.

-Members are expected to discuss mandatory transparency conditions for certain higher education (HE) providers regarding age and the conditions for search warrants.
+Members discussed mandatory transparency conditions for certain higher education providers regarding age and the conditions for search warrants.

 Lords report stage day four: Wednesday 15 March

 Members discussed representation of devolved administrations on the executive committee of UK Research and Innovation (UKRI) and UK research councils.
 There was one vote (division) on a proposed change (amendment) to the draft law.

 Members discussed a change to require the OfS and UKRI to make decisions about degree-awarding powers and research students jointly.
 This went to a vote, with 101 members for and 142 against.
 This meant the change was not made.

 Lords report stage day three: Monday 13 March